ancpazambuja/ideas/README.md

 # ideas
 Exchanging ideas

-If you want to exchanging ideas, please be in touch.
+This space is reserved to exchanging ideas about possible new projects.